Franz Kafka: Critical interpretations

 According to Gilles Deleuze and Félix Guattari, the themes of alienation and persecution, although present in Kafka's work, have been overemphasised by critics.
-They argue Kafka's work is more deliberate and subversive—and more joyful—than may first appear.
-They point out that reading the Kafka work while focusing on the futility of his characters' struggles reveals Kafka's play of humour; he is not necessarily commenting on his own problems, but rather pointing out how people tend to invent problems.
-In his work, Kafka often created malevolent, absurd worlds.
-Kafka read drafts of his works to his friends, typically concentrating on his humorous prose.
-The writer Milan Kundera suggests that Kafka's surrealist humour may have been an inversion of Dostoyevsky's presentation of characters who are punished for a crime.
-In Kafka's work, a character is punished although a crime has not been committed.
-Kundera believes that Kafka's inspirations for his characteristic situations came both from growing up in a patriarchal family and living in a totalitarian state.
+They argue that Kafka's work is more deliberate and subversive—and more joyful—than it may first appear.
+They point out that focusing on the futility of Kafka's characters' struggles reveals Kafka's humour; he is not necessarily commenting on his own problems but rather is pointing out how people tend to invent problems.
+In his work, Kafka often creates malevolent, absurd worlds.
+Kafka translator Mark Harman writes, "When Kafka read his own work aloud to his friends he evidently brought covert humor to the surface even when his writing was at its bleakest."
+Max Brod, Harman adds, recollected that Kafka's friends "laughed quite immoderately" even when he read the first chapter of The Trial, despite its "fearful earnestness", and there were moments when Kafka himself laughed so much that "he couldn't read any further".
+The novelist Milan Kundera suggests that Kafka's surreal humour may have been an inversion of Dostoevsky's presentation of characters who are punished for a crime.
+In Kafka's The Trial, a character is punished even though he has committed no crime.
+Kundera believes that Kafka's inspirations for his characteristic situations came both from growing up in a patriarchal family and from living in a totalitarian state.

 Attempts have been made to identify the influence of Kafka's legal background and the role of law in his fiction.
-Most interpretations identify aspects of law and legality as important in his work, in which the legal system is often oppressive.
-The law in Kafka's works, rather than being representative of any particular legal or political entity, is usually interpreted to represent a collection of anonymous, incomprehensible forces.
+Many interpretations identify the importance of the law in his work, in which the legal system is often oppressive.
+The law in Kafka's works, rather than representing any particular legal or political entity, is usually interpreted to represent a collection of anonymous, incomprehensible forces.
 These are hidden from the individual but control the lives of the people, who are innocent victims of systems beyond their control.
 Critics who support this absurdist interpretation cite instances where Kafka describes himself in conflict with an absurd universe, such as the following entry from his diary:

 However, James Hawes argues many of Kafka's descriptions of the legal proceedings in The Trial—metaphysical, absurd, bewildering and nightmarish as they might appear—are based on accurate and informed descriptions of German and Austrian criminal proceedings of the time, which were inquisitorial rather than adversarial.
 Although he worked in insurance, as a trained lawyer Kafka was "keenly aware of the legal debates of his day".
-In an early 21st-century publication that uses Kafka's office writings as its point of departure, Pothik Ghosh states that with Kafka, law "has no meaning outside its fact of being a pure force of domination and determination".
+In a 2009 publication that uses Kafka's office writings as its point of departure, Pothik Ghosh states that with Kafka, law "has no meaning outside its fact of being a pure force of domination and determination".